ThomasBeauduin/FigTools/README.md

 ## Export Figure

 The goal is to export a plot from screen to document, just the way you see it!
+Both vector and bitmap images are supported, please see help file to list file-formats.
+Please note; vector graphics export are supported through an opne-source rendered; **Ghostscript**.
+Make sure to download the latest stable version of Ghostscript to your drive.

 # Technical Details